 Are you moving to Barcelona?
-In this guest post by Annebeth Vis (bio), you'll learn ten things to know before relocating to Barcelona Spain.
+In this post by Annebeth Vis (bio), you'll learn ten things to know before relocating to Barcelona Spain.
 She covers local customs, cost of living, wages, language, paperwork, and much more.

 10 Things to Know Before Moving to Barcelona